Sahil-Gautam/AutomationExercise/README.md

 # AutomationExercise

 The framework is created for automation exercise
-NOTE: Facing some issues with adding of project files in github.
-Therefore, added project zip file to review.
-Trying to fix the issue and upload project itself.

 Steps for project setup-
-1. Download the practice.zip file and extract all files in your local drive.
+1. Clone the 'practice' project in your local drive.
 2. Download Maven and Java 1.8, setup Environment Path for both.

 Steps to run the test-